 "What?
 Tell us, Ivy." they demanded of her.

 "You d-dolts," stammered Ivy.
-"The woman with the red hair and the mask, that was the Duke of Felance.
-I've seen her mask in the papers.
+"The woman with the red hair and the mask, that was the Duchess of Felance.
+I've seen her in the papers.
 It wasn't the Sorceress."

 "W-what?" said Galder.
 "Which one was she, then?"